Back to California

 Farm Equipment Tax Exemption

-AB-2192 removes the exclusion of farm equipment and machinery from local sales and use taxes, allowing these items to be exempt in both state and local tax laws until January 1, 2032.
+AB-2192 removes the exclusion of farm equipment and machinery from certain local sales and use taxes, allowing these items to be exempt in both state and local tax laws until January 1, 2032.

 What This Bill Does